necreativny/pynecore/docs/getting-started/installation.md

 - **Operating System**: Windows, macOS, or Linux
 - **Required Dependencies**: The core system has minimal dependencies, but some features require additional packages

+### Windows-specific Requirements

+Windows users need to be aware that Python's `zoneinfo` module requires timezone data that is not included in Windows by default.
+This is automatically handled when installing with the `[cli]` or `[all]` options, which include the `tzdata` package.
+If you encounter timezone-related errors with the basic installation, you'll need to install `tzdata` manually.

 ## Installation Methods

 ### Method 1: Using pip (Recommended)